Follow this guide to learn about financial planning and how to build the most effective marketing budget.

 • Contact your donors and ask them to price their own in-kind services.

 Volunteer hours do not need to be reported in a budget.
-However, your organization can still acknowledge the impact of volunteers in your audit or in a short narrative included with your budget.
+However, your organization can still acknowledge the impact of volunteers in your audit or in a short narrative included in your budget.

 Set regular team meetings to monitor your budget’s progress.
 Whether you hold these meetings monthly, quarterly, or annually, ensure that your entire team is involved.
 This will improve communications and management between departments.